Burnout in Professionals: How to Protect Your Mental Health | Adult Therapy and Counselling Singapore

 Decision-making

-Most adults need seven to nine hours of sleep each night, yet many professionals operate on far less.
+Most adults need 7–9 hours of sleep, yet many professionals operate on far less.

 These “micro-breaks” might include: